-- 11.1 Each Councillor is entitled to one (1) vote.
+11.1 Each Councillor is entitled to one (1) vote.

-Note: Clause 11.1 reflects section 370(1) of the Act. - The person presiding at a meeting of the Council has, in the event of an equality of votes, a second or casting vote.
+11.2 The person presiding at a meeting of the Council has, in the event of an equality of votes, a second or casting vote.

-Note: Clause 11.2 reflects section 370(2) of the Act. - Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - 11.4 Removed (not applicable)
+- 11.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - 11.4 Removed (not applicable)